(Three-year Full-time or Four-year Part-time)

 Applicants should possess:

 Proof of English proficiency is required for all applicants whose bachelor’s degrees were obtained from programmes where the medium of instruction is not English.
 These applicants must meet the following minimum requirements for English proficiency:

 An overall band score of 6.5 in International English Language Testing System (IELTS) or equivalent

 **The admission requirements are subject revision.

 The programme structure consists of two major components: coursework and thesis.
-The coursework component comprises four core courses on methodologies, one core course on reflective practice, two advanced content courses and one elective course.
+The coursework component comprises four core courses on methodologies, one required course on reflective practice, two advanced content courses and one elective course.

 Requirements of the programme are as follows: